microsoft/FluidFramework/docs/content/docs/recipes/collaborative-text-area.md

 In this tutorial, you'll learn how to use the `SharedString` distributed data structure (DDS) with [React](https://reactjs.org/) to create a collaborative text area.
 To learn more about `SharedString`, click [here](https://fluidframework.com/docs/data-structures/string/).

 To jump ahead into the finished demo, check out the [SharedString example in our FluidExamples repo](TODO_URL_HERE).

 The following image shows a textarea open in four browsers.
 The same text is in all four.
-The cursor is in the bottom textarea in one browser.

 TODO: Add image